Four months after wildfires, Kentucky Derby favorite Journalism embodies symbol of resilience

 McCarthy said, “He came home and fell right back into his routine.
 No problem.”

 Journalism is the son of two-time Horse of the Year Curlin, who McCarthy helped Pletcher defeat in the 2007 Belmont Stakes with the filly Rags to Riches; and of a mare, Mopotism, sired by Uncle Mo, a Pletcher colt who was scratched from the field on the day before the 2011 Kentucky Derby.
 McCarthy was there for that, too.
 The human side of racing can sometimes seem as familial as the equine piece.
-Journalism came back to the races this year on the first day of March and won the San Felipe Stakes by 1 3/4 lengths; the third-place finisher was Rodriguez, the Bob Baffert-trained colt who went on to win the Wood Memorial prep race, and one of the horses who will be close behind Journalism in Saturday’s wagering, a genuine contender.
+Journalism came back to the races this year on the first day of March and won the San Felipe Stakes by 1 3/4 lengths; the third-place finisher was Rodriguez, the Bob Baffert-trained colt who went on to win the Wood Memorial prep race, and would have been among the Derby contenders had he not been scratched Thursday afternoon.

 In the April 5 Santa Anita Derby, California’s premier Derby prep race, Journalism was twice cut off by other horses in the running of the race, incidents that would discourage many horses, and went on to win.
 It was harrowing, but instructive.
 “Love that he overcame that adversity,” said McCarthy.
 “He just doesn’t get discouraged.”
 Metaphor alert.
 And this: Both prep races were run at Santa Anita, against the backdrop of burned mountains in the nascent stages of recovery.